 Atour Lifestyle and Atour Hong Kong had no operations with only nominal amount of net assets prior to the consummation of the Restructuring.
-All of the Group's business continues to be conducted through Atour Shanghai and its subsidiaries after the Restructuring.
+All of the Group's business continues to be conducted through PRC subsidiaries after the Restructuring.

-The Restructuring has been accounted for as a reverse recapitalization of Atour Shanghai rather than a business combination.
-Accordingly, the Company's consolidated financial statements represent a continuation of the financial statement of Atour Shanghai, and the assets and liabilities are presented at their historical carrying values.
-The effect of the Restructuring where applicable has been retrospectively reflected in the consolidated financial statements.
-Certain equity transactions that occurred during the intervening period of the Restructuring as further set out in Note 16(b),16(c), and 16(d) are accounted for separately from the Restructuring as they are not part of the integrated set of activities constituting the Restructuring and serve distinct purposes independent of the Restructuring.
+The Restructuring was accounted for as a reverse recapitalization of Atour Shanghai rather than a business combination.
+Accordingly, the Company's consolidated financial statements represent a continuation of the financial statements of Atour Shanghai, and the assets and liabilities were recorded at their historical carrying values upon completion of the Restructuring.